MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/upgrade-phones-to-displays.md

 ### How can I prepare users for the upgrade to Teams displays?

 Share [Get started with Teams displays](https://support.microsoft.com/office/get-started-with-teams-displays-ff299825-7f13-4528-96c2-1d3437e6d4e6) with your users to help them get started using Teams displays.
-Let them know that there's not change to their data and preferences after the upgrade to Teams displays.
-For example, they can access all their meetings, missed calls, and voicemails in Teams displays.
+Let them know that there's no changes to their data or preferences after the upgrade.
+For example, users can access all their meetings, missed calls, and voicemails in Teams displays.

 ### What happens after upgrading to Teams displays?